 Not to be confused with the author and illustrator Norman Rockwell, the Rockwell Museum of Western Art is located in Corning’s old City Hall and home to Bob and Hertha Rockwell’s collection of art and firearms showcasing Art in the American Experience.
 The Rockwell family owned a department store on Market Street and displayed many works of art in their store.
 Once primarily showcasing western art and art from a white male perspective, the Rockwell Museum now showcases more female and minority artists in the galleries.

-Corning’s Gaffer District is the downtown area of Corning and the place to be for fun.
+Corning’s Gaffer District is in downtown Corning and the place to be for fun.
 Named as one of the top shopping destinations in New York State, the Gaffer District is also known for festivals and events.
-After the flood in 1972 from Hurricane Agnes, funding helped revamp the historic district.
+After the flood in 1972 from Hurricane Agnes, the funding helped revamp the historic district.
 The Market Street Restoration Plan even became a model of renewing main streets across America where small businesses thrive.
 The Gaffer district offers a self-guided Buildings Alive!
 Historic & Architectural Walking Tour showcasing the architecture and stories of different buildings and stores in the area.

-Things to do in Corning, NY Surrounding Areas
+Things to do Near Corning, NY

 You can’t visit Corning and Southern Finger Lakes region without taking a trip to the wineries and breweries.
 Finger Lakes Wine Country is the home to three wine trails: the Cayuga Lake Wine Trail, Keuka Lake Wine Trail and the Seneca Lake Wine Trail which is the largest and closest to Corning, NY.
 Click here for a list of member wineries and a full map of the Seneca Lake wine trail.